ga-wdi-boston/ember-object/README.md

 };
 ```

-**By wrapping the `count` value in an object, and hiding the actual reading**
+By wrapping the `count` value in an object, and hiding the actual reading
- **and writing of the `count` variable behind functions, we can define**
+ and writing of the `count` variable behind functions, we can set code to run
- **additional functionality to run any time a property might be updated.**
+ any time a property might be updated.

-Ember utilizes this idea to great effect using a construct called
- `Ember.Object`.
+This idea is why Ember decided to create a new object model, the Ember Object.
+Almost all of the important piece of an Ember application are Ember Objects,
+ so as a result they have the machinery for value binding built in.

-Here's an example of it in practice.
+Here's an example of how a new Ember Object can be instantiated.

 ```js
 import Ember from 'ember';